-Whether you are newly diagnosed or have been living with EHE for a while, you are not alone.
-We know there are many unwelcome emotions, symptoms, and worries associated with an EHE diagnosis and we hope this page will give you a good starting point in supporting you in this journey.
-We highly encourage you to browse our website, join our mailing list, and connect with The EHE Foundation on social media @ehefoundation on Facebook, LinkedIn, Instagram, and Twitter.
+Whether you are newly diagnosed or have been living with Epithelioid Hemangioendothelioma (EHE) for a while, you are not alone.
+We know there are many emotions, symptoms, and questions associated with an EHE diagnosis, and we hope this page will give you a good starting point as you navigate your diagnosis.

 Get email alerts about the latest treatments, research advances, and opportunities to get involved.